Protecting chest and neck skin

 You can also try over-the-counter “bleaching” creams if your age spots are localized or not too bad.
 “Bleaching” creams don’t really bleach, rather they temporarily decrease the production of brown pigment in your skin.
 Drugstore skin bleaching lotion contains 2% hydroquinone and are not very effective.
 They will cost under $50 and can be found at your drugstore.

 Bear in mind that continued sun exposure will stimulate the growth of brown spots, so that the bleaching creams will not protect you against the regrowth of brown spots or the development of new ones.
 Only sunscreen can do that.
+Remember, protecting chest and neck skin is your first priority to avoid more issues arising.

 Prescription bleaching creams all contain 4% hydroquinone plus or minus other ingredients like hydroxy acids, sunscreens, or tretinoin.
 These are more effective but still temporary.
 For some patients who are allergic or don’t want to use a hydroquinone cream, I have also used plant-based bleaching creams.
 These ingredients are ones like arbutin, thymol, and kojic acid.
 They seem to be less effective than the prescription creams.